michaelmusty/.dotfiles/README.markdown

     $ make install

-For the default `all` target, you'll need `make(1)`, `m4(1)`, and a POSIX-fearing `sh(1)`.
-If you're on a system where `/bin/sh` is not a POSIX shell, you may need to check you have e.g. `/usr/xpg4/bin` at the front of your `$PATH` at build time.
+For the default `all` target, you'll need `make(1)`, `m4(1)`, and a POSIX-fearing environment, including `sh(1)`.
+This should work on most GNU/Linux and BSD systems, and possibly on other UNIX types, but those are not as thoroughly or frequently tested.

+If you're on a system where `/bin/sh` is not a POSIX shell (e.g. OpenSolaris), you may need to check you have e.g. `/usr/xpg4/bin` at the front of your `$PATH` at build time.

 The installation `Makefile` will overwrite things standing in the way of its